-Visually inspect spinner deflectors (Figure 5) daily for build-up of material and damage.
+Visually inspect spinner deflectors daily for build-up of material and damage.
 Clean as needed.
 Even a small build-up of material on a spinner deflector can affect the spread pattern.
 If damaged, bent or otherwise, replace.
-See Parts List in this manual for replacement part numbers.
+See parts manual for replacement part numbers.

-Figure 5 - Spinner Deflector
+Figure 6 - Spinner Deflector